/

 What benefits does a U Visa holder have?

-• Deferred Action – protection from deportation until the case is approved
+• Deferred Action – protection from deportation until the case is approved.

-• Four year temporary lawful status,
+• Four-year temporary lawful status,

-• Four year work permit, and
+• A four-year work permit, and

 • Some public benefits, which vary by state.

-How long is my U visa status valid?
+How long is U Visa status valid?

-Generally, the initial validity period of the U visa will be four years.
-However, an applicant may extend this period in certain cases.
+Generally, the initial validity period of the U Visa will be four years.
+However, an applicant may extend this period, in certain cases.

 If I have a U Visa, may I get Permanent Resident Status (i.e., Green Card)?

-There is a path from U Visa status to permanent residency.
 The “Adjustment of Status” process allows a U Visa holder to apply for permanent residence three years after they were granted U status.
 The applicant must show all of the requirements for adjustment to Lawful Permanent Resident status, including good moral character and physical presence within the United States.
-Beneficiaries will also have the option to Adjust Status to Lawful Permanent Resident if they meet these same eligibility requirements.

 Will I be deported if I file for a U Visa or if my U Visa application is denied?

-Even under the Trump administration, a person who was denied a U Visa would not be placed into removal proceedings if they continued to appeal.
-The Biden Administration later ended the rule that a person would be placed into deportation just because their case was denied.
-This means that if a U Visa is denied, the applicant can still sue or appeal to try and win their case, but it does not mean they MUST do so in order to avoid removal.
+This usually means that if a U Visa is denied, the applicant may sue or appeal to try and win their case, but it does not mean they MUST do so in order to avoid removal.
 There is no rule saying a person will be deported if their U Visa is denied.

-Discussing your fear of deportation, the costs of the U Visa case, and the great benefits to applying for a U Visa are a few reasons why talking to a qualified lawyer is so important.
+Discussing fear of deportation, the costs of the U Visa case, and the great benefits to applying for a U Visa are a few reasons why talking to a qualified lawyer is so important.

 I lost my U Visa case with another lawyer.
 Is there hope even after a U Visa denial?